 He turned to find some way out of the barred door before him, but the white of the door had glossed over with a clear mucus, the door itself changing, transforming into a reddish color, it too lined with blue veins and the red of arteries.

-The floor tilted as it sloped inward, the center of the living room opening in a pit that convulsed and slimed over with that same clear mucus, the floor itself turning into a spongey, fleshy surface that quickly became a slippery hazard for footing of any kind.
+The floor tilted as it sloped inward, the center of the living room opening up to form a pit that convulsed and slimed over with that same clear mucus, the floor itself turning into a spongey, fleshy surface that quickly became a slippery hazard for footing of any kind.

 Howard dropped the encyclopedia set he held within the crook of his left arm, letting slip free his newspaper as well.
 The books slid down into the opening maw before him, the newspaper turning wet and ruined as it touched slime, and then he was sliding, sliding down this tilted floor into this pit that had appeared out of nowhere.